 BRIEF HISTORICAL OVERVIEW:

-IMPORTANT PROPORTIONS : The ratio between the height at the withers and the length of the dog's body is 1:1.
-The ratio between the length of the muzzle and the length of the skull is.
-2:4.
+IMPORTANT PROPORTIONS : The ratio between the height at the withers and the body length of the dog is 1:1.
+The ratio between the length of the muzzle and the length of the skull is 2:4.

-BEHAVIOR / TEMPERAMENT: The Miniature Spitz/Pomeranian is always attentive, lively and extraordinarily attached to its master.
-He is very receptive and easy to train.
-His pleasant and cheerful character makes him an ideal companion and family dog and a guardian for the house and apartment.
-He is neither fearful nor aggressive.
-Weather resistance, robustness and longevity are other qualities that set it apart.
+BEHAVIOUR / TEMPERAMENT: The Pomeranian is always attentive, lively, and extraordinarily devoted to its owner.
+It is very receptive and easy to train.
+Its pleasant and cheerful nature makes it an ideal companion and family dog, as well as a watchdog for both houses and apartments.
+It is neither timid nor aggressive.
+Weather resistance, robustness, and longevity are other qualities that distinguish it.

 HEAD

-CRANIAL REGION: Of medium size, the head of the Spitz, seen from above, is widest in its posterior part and tapers into a wedge shape to the tip of the nose.
+CRANIAL REGION: Of medium size, the Spitz's head, viewed from above, is widest in its posterior part and tapers to a wedge shape towards the tip of the nose.

 Stop : Moderately to well marked, never abrupt.